Explore the Demo · Share Your Vision

 BRILLA

-Hi Scholar A1.
+Hi Spidergirl!
 Here is your math challenge today: Maya has 3/4 of a yard of ribbon.
 She uses 2/3 of a yard for a gift.
 How much does she have left?

 Before you start, what do you notice about those two fractions?
 Just tell me what you see.